OrenRosen/go/async/README.md

 func main() {
 	// initialize the pool
-	// open 10 go routine, in each go routine a worker is listens on a channel for a received function pool := async.NewPool()
+	// open 10 goroutine, in each goroutine a worker is listens on a channel for a received function pool := async.NewPool()

 	// call `pool.RunAsync` with a context and a closure.